wownmedia/pay/SETUP.md

-# How to setup ArkTippr
+# How to setup an ARK Pay Tip bot like ArkTippr?

 ## Database